lordBunty/CSP-report-server/README.md

 ## 🚀 Usage

-To run server run the file main.py and it will create http server at port 80. \n execute below command to run server:
+To run server run the file main.py and it will create http server at port 80. execute below command to run server:

 ```sh